andrelmfarias/rfcs/20190821-efficiency-tests.md

 ## Design Proposal

 We plan to implement these tests in an iterative fashion.
-We propose two types of tests:
+These tests would be placed in a separated sub-repository `efficiency-tests` inside `test` repository and organized by type of test.
+We propose two main types of tests:

 ### Unit tests